rjshap/AutoSharesAPI/user-guide/web-terminal/getting-started.md

 ![](../../.gitbook/assets/screenshot-2020-03-19-at-16.58.57.png)

-Press  "**Click here to start using ETNA Trader** " and you will be re-directed to the web trader dashboard.
+Press  "**Click here to start using AutoShares** " and you will be re-directed to the web trader dashboard.